isomerpages/moe-blangahrisepri/_our-curriculum/English Language.md

 learning needs should be met.
 To that end, we differentiate our instruction and think sharply about formative assessment to evaluate learning gaps.
 To prepare our students to be future-ready and digitally literate, we incorporate e-pedagogy and EdTech tools to augment our teaching and learning.
-We are well supported by MOE divisions, including by Master Teacher Mrs Jennifer Lui from the English Language Institute of Singapore, and external partners such as Apple Inc.</p>
+Our teachers are skilled in using SLS, Apple Technology, Google Classroom as well as other tech platforms to enable personalization of learning, support differentiated instruction and engender greater student engagement in our classroom.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" src="/images/2024%20Photos/English%20Webpage/Apple_Classroom.jpg">
 </div>